Qtum is a platform built for business, mixing the strength of bitcoin’s blockchain with Ethereum’s virtual machine.

 What to watch out for

-As already mentioned, Qtum is still extremely young at the time of writing this guide.
-The cryptocurrency’s future seems uncertain and while many are singing the praises of the platform, most investors remain skeptical.
+Qtum is still extremely young at the time of writing this guide (October 2017), and while many are singing the praises of the platform, most traders remain skeptical.
 Many have been keeping their eye on Qtum but remain out of the race to see whether the cryptocurrency’s success is a result of trust in the platform or simply a byproduct of bitcoin’s success.

 What’s next for Qtum?

-The development team at Qtum will likely continue pursuing angel investors at this stage, while they build a platform ready for widespread use and adoption.
+The development team at Qtum will likely continue pursuing supporters at this stage, while they build a platform ready for widespread use and adoption.
 At such an early phase, every move could be the downfall of the currency so great care is being taken to avoid that pitfall.

 Frequently asked questions